 Building on the key findings of this analysis, expert interviews, and the key learnings from ISFR, nations could mandate specific sectors or companies of a specific size (e.g., listed companies) to adhere to circular economy standards, in line with IFRS application and create a limited version of the standard for smaller companies.
-The tools and guidance to build on already exist.
+The tools and guidance for basing this on already exist.

 A. Nations should refrain from creating new standards.
-Years of rigorous research, debate and discussion have gone into developing existing standards, nations should build on this adapting it for national requirements, and refrain from creating a new standard.
+Years of rigorous research, debate and discussion have gone into developing existing standards.
+Nations should build on this adapting it for national requirements and refrain from creating a new standard.
 There are currently three prominent and specific circular economy standards.
-In addition, 2 new waste standards were also examined as they introduce concepts of circularity (for further information please see Appendix D.
+In addition, two new waste standards were also examined as they introduce concepts of circularity (for further information, please see Appendix D).

-BS 8001:2017 currently appears to be the most advanced circular economy standard and most aligned with existing circularity tools (e.g., EMF's Circulytics tool, EMF having played a pivotal role in the development of BS 8001:2017 however it is a standard providing guidance on a microeconomic level and must therefore be adapted for use on a macroeconomic level as a national standard.
-In addition, for it to be suitable for a nation, definitions should be scrutinised, and gaps identified should be addressed (e.g., application for buildings).
-In adapting an existing standard, it could potentially save countries years of development.
+BS 8001:2017 currently appears to be the most advanced circular economy standard and most aligned with existing circularity tools (e.g., EMF's Circulytics tool).
+EMF has played a pivotal role in the development of BS 8001:201796.
+It is a standard providing guidance on a microeconomic level and must therefore be adapted for use on a macroeconomic level as a national standard.
+To be suitable for a nation, definitions should also be scrutinised, and gaps identified should be addressed (e.g., application for buildings).
+Adapting an existing standard could potentially save countries years of development.

-At a national level, the standard should make clear connections to Sustainable Development Goals (SDGs), policies, and climate targets.
-As Circle Economy recommended within its Circularity Gap Report "Develop decision metrics and a measurement framework.
-This will encourage goal-setting, evaluations and peer review, which will, in turn, serve to benchmark performance and track progress against longer-term global ambitions such as the Paris targets and the SDGs."
+The standard should make clear connections to Sustainable Development Goals (SDGs), policies, and climate targets at a national level.
+As Circle Economy recommended within its Circularity Gap Report, "Develop decision metrics and a measurement framework.
+This will encourage goal-setting, evaluations and peer review, which will, in turn, serve to benchmark performance and track progress against longer-term global ambitions such as the Paris targets and the SDGs."97